Redace10/Battleship/README.md

 - includes a GUI by using javax.swing libraries such as JPanel, JFrame, JButton, etc

 # How to Run:
-If you are interested in running this application, you need to install java and jdk and then run the commands `javac BattleshipApplication.java` and `java BattleshipApplication`
+If you are interested in running this application, you need to install java and jdk and then run the commands `javac BattleshipApplication.java` and then `java BattleshipApplication`

 # Screenshots:
 ![Alt text](/screenshots/selecting_ships.PNG)